antmicro/rdfm/documentation/source/rdfm_linux_device_client.md

 ]
 ```

-:::{note} Since the file gives the capacity to run arbitrary binaries, its permissions should be set to `-rw-r--r--`.
+:::{note} Since the file gives the capacity to run arbitrary binaries, its permissions must be set to `-rw-r--r--`.
 :::

 #### name `string`